Russell Wilson’s time with Broncos has gone from bad to worse

 Sure, a five-year, $242 million contract will help assuage some of these humiliations, but money isn’t a panacea to a competitor with an ego.
 Last year hurt Russell.
 What’s happening now might be even more painful.

-The Broncos are now 0-3 after losing by 50 points to the Dolphins on Sunday.
-That takes Wilson’s record to 4-14 as the starting QB in the mile-high city, his worst 18-game stretch by a country mile.
+The Broncos are 0-3 after losing by 50 points to the Dolphins on Sunday.
+That takes Wilson’s record to 4-14 as the starting QB in the Mile High City, his worst 18-game stretch by a country mile.
 The losses aren’t necessarily his fault.
 He is having a decent year by NFL standards, with his 99.5 passer rating ranking seventh in the league — although he has taken 10 sacks.

 But Wilson didn’t force his way out of Seattle to be decent.
 The Broncos didn’t pay him nearly $50 million a year to be decent, either.
 These moves and signings were built around the idea that Wilson would take his (once) Hall of Fame-worthy résumé and resurrect an organization that hadn’t reached the playoffs since its Super Bowl-winning season in 2015.
 The opposite has happened.
 The Broncos just keep getting worse.